ArmyCyberInstitute/cmgr/examples/remote/pybuild/problem.md

 ## Hints

-- "There are two parts to the hidden message...
+- There are two parts to the hidden message...

-- "A disassembler will help you make sense of the obfuscation
+- A disassembler will help you make sense of the obfuscation

-- "A XOR B = C ::: A = C XOR B
+- A XOR B = C ::: A = C XOR B

 ## Solution Overview